titapo/ezy/doc/tutorial/04_extended_type.md

 `filter` was covered in the previous tutorial: it returns a lazy range of the filtered elements, so we have to collect (copy) those elements into a vector.

-The new function can be implemented very similar, only the last line has to be changed
+The new function can be implemented in a very similar way, only the last line has to be changed

 ```cpp
 size_t get_number_of_words_longer_than(const std::vector<std::string>& words, size_t treshold)